eewilfred/AVCapture-Video-Helper/README.md

 # AVCapture Video Helper

-Protocol-based easy setup for enabling live video from camera on your view
+Protocol-based easy setup for enabling preview of live video from camera on your view, that cna be used for recording or processing

 ## Usage: